VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     {
         case kEventCommunicationsConnected:
         {
-            // Disable the gameplay for a few cycles KeypadManager::disable();
+            // First, discard any previous message to start the game PongManager::discardMessages(this, kMessageStartGame);

-            // Delay the start of the versus mode PongManager::sendMessageToSelf(this, kMessageStartVersusMode, 250, 0);
+            // Then call the method that setups the game to start the versus match PongManager::startVersusMode(this);
             return false;
         }